gzalo/gzalo.com/content/articles/pic-introduction.en.md

 ---

 In order to define a PIC microcontroller, we will first need to know what a microcontroller is.
 In broad strokes, it's an integrated circuit that has most of the stuff a computer has:
 * **CPU:** processes and executes every instruction.
-Them main parameters are the maximum speed it supports and the width of the data bus it has, which generally defines de width of the internal registers.
-In most microcontrollers, CPUs are orders of magnitude slower in comparison with typical PC CPUs, and typically 8 to 16 bits.
+Their main parameters are the maximum speed it supports and the width of the data bus it has, which generally defines de width of the internal registers.
+In most microcontrollers, CPUs are orders of magnitude slower in comparison with typical PC CPUs, and typically 8 to 32 bits.
 * **Memory:** holds both the program instructions as well as the data space that will be used by the program to store temporal data (RAM).
 Typically, microcontrollers have their program stored in an EEPROM/Flash memory.
 * **Peripherals:**
-  * **General purpose input/output ports **(*GPIO*)**:** are tipically in groups of 8, they let the microcontroller read and write external signals.
+  * **General purpose input/output ports (*GPIO*)**: they typically come in groups of 8 and are used to read and write external signals.
 They usually control external devices such as LEDs, relays, switches, or any other digital components.
-  * **Analog inputs:** most microcontrollers feature ADC converters which allow to work with analog signals.
+  * **Analog inputs:** most microcontrollers feature ADC converters that can be used to work with analog signals.
 Their main parameters are the maximum sampling speed and the resolution.
-Both parameters defines the maximum frequency of the signal that can be sampled, as well as the sensitivity and signal to noise ratio in the quantization process.
+Both parameters defines the maximum frequency of the signal that can be sampled, as well as the sensitivity and signal-to-noise ratio in the quantization process.
   * **Timers and counters:** they are synchronic circuits that allow the microcontroller to count internal time (timer) or count external pulses (counters).
 Some of them can also be used to generated clock signals, measure frequency and period, generate a PWM signal, read a quadrature encoded signal, etc. Most of them have an interrupt line, which can interrupt the CPU when a certain event happens, for instance, when the timer overflows.
   * **Non volatile memories:** some microcontrollers also feature internal EEPROM memory, usually used to store configuration data that needs to be preserved even if the energy gets removed.
 Also, some microcontrollers can self program their program memory.
   * **PWM module:** basically generates a PWM signal, with different frequency and duty cycle according to the value set in different registers.
-It can be used to regulate motor speeds, do a digital to analog conversion, regulate intensity of lights, make sounds, among other applications.
+It can be used to regulate motor speeds, do a digital to analog conversion, regulate the intensity of lights, make sounds, among other applications.
-  * **Comparators:** they are peripherals which allow for the comparison of two analog signals.
+  * **Comparators:** they are peripherals that allow for the comparison of two analog signals.
 On some microcontrollers, one of the signals can be generated internally by a voltage reference.
 The output result of the comparison is binary and can be read by the micro, and some even support generating interrupts when the comparison goes into one certain state.
   * **Communication ports: ** most of the microcontrollers feature one or more UART/USARTs, which allow for easy communication between the microcontroller and external peripherals.
 Most of them support at least a serial (both synchronic and asynchronic) and some even support other protocols such as I2C, SPI, USB, Ethernet, among others.

 The main advantage of microcontrollers over microprocessors is that they cost less, have lower power consumption and they don't need much external circuitry in order to work.
 PIC microcontrollers are usually chosen because of their simple architecture, their low cost and great amount of code available in the web, as well as the great amount of tools to program them.

 This article is oriented to low/middle tier PICs, mainly the 16F series.
-They can handle natively 8 bit data, and are based in a Hardvard architecture: the program memory is separated from the data memory.
+They can handle natively 8-bit data, and are based in a Harvard architecture: the memory used to store the program is separated from the memory used to store data.

 To start with a small project with PIC, we need three main things: